What Is An Emotional Affair? How They Happen & How To Save Your Marriage

-It's typically defined as a relationship with someone with whom you have emotional intimacy, sexual attraction, and secrecy or dishonesty about it with your partner.
+An emotional affair is typically defined as a relationship with someone with whom you have emotional intimacy, sexual attraction, and secrecy or dishonesty about it with your spouse.
+This type of affair doesn't involve sexual contact, but it can be devastating nonetheless.
 While it doesn't bring some of the pain that comes from a sexual interaction with a third person, it still brings the pain of dishonesty and lack of care for the feelings of the spouse.

 Many people don't consider emotional affairs to be cheating since they aren't having sex.
 But it is the secrecy and betrayal of trust that creates the most damage.
 If you find there is intimacy, attraction, and secrecy, you are in an affair.